 The City is poised for significant growth and change with new developments in the heart of Colwood and along the waterfront at Royal Bay and Royal Beach where new homes, schools, shopping, dining and businesses are currently being built on nearly 500 acres of land set along the ocean.
 The City's awarding winning Official Community Plan lays out a strong vision that will ensure the community maintains its natural, historical, family friendly feel as it enjoys the benefits that growth will bring.
 With this unique combination of community, nature, and growth, home buyers and businesses are taking a fresh look at Colwood.

 A growing population and employment base

 Colwood's population is expected to increase 35% to 22,742 by 2028, with an additional 16% growth to 26,484 by 2038.
-Development projects are underway throughout the City, including the downtown core and in the new Royal Bay community which includes a new high school, scheduled to open in September 2015.
+Development projects are underway throughout the City, including the town centre at Colwood Corners and in the new seaside village at Royal Bay.

 Colwood's workforce is highly educated and statistics show that Colwood residents have a higher median household income than neighbouring communities.
 The majority of working individuals who reside here hold occupations in sales and service; business, finance and administration; education, law, and community and government services.
 Employment opportunities are projected to increase by 83.7% in Colwood by 2038 with an expected 204,000 square feet of additional retail development within the City by 2038.